YADA: A new initiative for young architects and developers worldwide

 An exciting and inspiring new initiative has been launched in order to develop the relationship between developers and young architects by running a series of free networking events for under 35’s.

 The Young Architects and Developers Alliance (YADA) was launched on 26 October 2016 by president of RIBA Jane Duncan, and property developer, Deputy Chair of London Festival of Architecture Martyn Evans.
-With Duncan and Evans uniting as patrons of YADA, the board shall be run by a group of volunteers comprising four architects and four developers, including Scott Brownrigg’s Part II Architectural Assistant, Albena Atanassova.
+With Duncan and Evans uniting as patrons of YADA, the board shall be run by a group of volunteers comprising four architects and four developers, including Scott Brownrigg Architect, Albena Atanassova.

-Albena is from Bulgaria and has been an architectural assistant at Scott Brownrigg in London working within the residential sector since December 2014.
+Albena is from Bulgaria and an architect at Scott Brownrigg in London working within the residential sector since December 2014.

 Before commencing employment with Scott Brownrigg, Albena worked closely with Grimshaw on a research paper on the Future of Higher Education.
 In 2013 she joined the RIBA Council as a student member and in 2015 became RIBA Presidential Ambassador for Young Architects, and is currently involved in a publication on the future of architects in 2034 as part of her role at RIBA.